irvirty/irvirty.pages.dev/README.md

 - Responsive, light, flat design.
 - ~50/2 Themes (2 - dark, light).
 - Speed ​​dial panel in the form of buttons.
-- Typing Speed with your own text (games).
+- Typing Speed with your own text (in games).
-- New Tab Redirect extension: any website in a new tab page.
+- New Tab Redirect extension: any website in a new tab page. (in pages)
-- SimpleHomePage - experimental theme for WordPress.
+- SimpleHomePage - experimental theme for WordPress. (in pages)
-- Note: in website templates (pages) you will find a simplified version of the website (template)
+- Note: in website templates (pages) you will find a simplified version of the website (in pages)

 ---